conflict-investigations/nzz-maps/README.md

 # Territory control via nzz.ch map

+*Note: If you plan on publishing graphics based upon this data or use it commercially, be mindful of the fact that it would not exist without the hard work of the folks from [liveuamap.com](https://liveuamap.com/).
+A subscription helps keep this vital source about the war alive.*

 ### Scraping the data

 Run `python scrape.py`.
 The data is updated automatically via GitHub actions